2012 Florida State Seminoles football team: Murray State

-Series Tied: 0 – 0

-Pregame Line: Lines are not released when an FCS team plays an FBS team.

 To open the season, Florida State faced an FCS opponent, the Murray State Racers.
 This game was the first between the two teams.
 Coming into the game, Florida State held a 17–0 record against teams from the Football Championship Subdivision.

 Florida State dominated the Racers throughout the game, winning 69–3.
 Florida State opened the scoring and scored 14 points in the first quarter, with Rashad Greene returning a 47-yard punt return from kicker Dustin Hopkins and a 1-yard touchdown run from Lonnie Pryor.
 Florida State added another fourteen points in the second quarter as the result of an 18-yard touchdown run from Lonnie Pryor and a 6-yard touchdown pass from EJ Manuel to Kenny Shaw.
 Murray State scored its first and only points near the end of the first half on a 28-yard field goal.
 In the third quarter, Florida State scored 20 points.
 James Wilder Jr. had a 9-yard touchdown run, Dustin Hopkins kicked a 23-yard field goal, Lonnie Pryor had a 1-yard touchdown run, and Dustin Hopkins kicked another 30-yard field goal.
 Florida State scored another 21 points in the fourth quarter with a 7-yard touchdown run from James Wilder Jr. and two 1-yard touchdown runs from Debrale Smiley.

 EJ Manuel led the team in passing with 188 yards and one touchdown; James Wilder Jr. led the team in rushing with 12 carries for 106 yards and two touchdowns; Kenny Shaw led the team in receiving with 4 receptions for 82 yards and one touchdown.
 Xavier Rhodes recorded one interception and Karlos Williams returned a punt for a touchdown.
 Dustin Hopkins successfully attempted two field goals.
 The Seminoles totaled 606 yards of offense in the game, with 285 rushing yards and 321 passing yards while holding Murray State to 156 total yards of offense.